McLaren 720S coupe review

 MPG, running costs & CO2

-There are few occasions when 26.4mpg can be seen as a reasonable fuel consumption, but when a car has the capacity for catapult acceleration and a 212mph top speed, that figure is more than respectable.
+There are few occasions when fuel economy of 23.2mpg can be seen as reasonable, but in the case of the 720S, which has the capacity for catapult acceleration and a 212mph top speed, that figure is more than respectable.

-A CO2 emissions figure of 249g/km is still over twice that of an ordinary family car, but it’s no worse than that of a supercharged Jaguar F-Type V8 and lower than what the less powerful Ferrari 488 GTB emits.
+A CO2 emissions figure of 276g/km is still more than twice that of an ordinary family car, but it’s no worse than that of a supercharged Jaguar F-Type V8 and less than what the less powerful Ferrari 488 GTB emits.

 Of course, paying for fuel is likely to be one of the less financially draining aspects of keeping a McLaren 720S on the road.
-Although annual road tax will cost the same £450 a year as any other car priced above £40,000, maintenance costs will be stratospheric.
+Although annual road tax will cost the same each year as any other car priced at more than £40,000, maintenance costs will be stratospheric.
 You won’t want to book your McLaren into any old back-street workshop when servicing is due and replacement parts will be eye-wateringly expensive.

 If you get into the habit of driving the 720S hard – and quite honestly, you will – consumable items such as tyres and carbon-ceramic brake materials will be very expensive to replace when worn.
 However, operating costs like these are just part and parcel of the supercar ownership experience.